envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C1

-Q: What is a processor (in a computer)?
+Q: What is a processor (speaking of computers)?
 A: The processor is the brain of the system, it processes everything that happens on the PC and executes all the actions that exist.

-Q: What is machine code (processor languages)?
+Q: What are processor languages (machine code)?
-A: They are languages or code that the processor understands (low level) and that allow us to interact with it.
+A: They are languages or codes that the processor understands (at a low level) and that allow us to interact with it.

 #### C2